Anastasia-Labs/aiken-upgradable-multisig/docs/design-specs/upgradable-multi-sig.typ

   The redeemer enables the modification of the multi-signature arrangement itself.

+  - Verifies that the required number of authorized signers have signed the transaction

   - Enforce bounds on new signers list and threshold:

-    - New signer count > 0

-    - 0 < New threshold ≤ New signer count // (We can't require more signatures than there are signers.)
+    - New signer count must be greater than 0

+    - New threshold must be greater than 0 and less than or equal to the new signer count

-    - New funds_qty ≥ 0
+    - New funds quantity must be greater than or equal to 0

-    - 0 ≤ New spending_limit ≤ New funds_qty
+    - New spending limit must be greater than or equal to 0 and less than or equal to the new funds quantity

   - Ensure there are no duplicate keys in the new list of signers

   - Verify that input value equals output value (no spending during update)

+  - Verify that the total value is preserved (input value equals output value, no funds are spent during update)

   - Ensure the new configuration is stored in the output datum

+  - Allows addition or removal of only one signer at a time

 \
 #pagebreak()